einari/Bifrost-Site/Tutorials/End to end.md

 Business validation is the next step after basic input validation has been executed.
 You would normally use business validation to perform more complex scenarios and things that are more cross cutting within the command and not necessarily linked to a property.
+Instead of using the RuleFor() method, you might find the ModelRule() method more convenient in this.

+Business validators tend to be more involved than property level, they can access resources like the database or similar to get to their validation.

 For now, business validation is not something we will be performing at this stage.
 But the way you would write one is very similar to that of an input validator: